ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     ``Set-InformationBarrierPolicy -Identity GUID -SegmentsAllowed "segmentname, segmentname"``

     Example: Suppose a policy was defined to block Research from communicating with Sales and Marketing.
-The policy was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "ResearchBlockedFromSalesMarketing" -AssignedSegment "Research" -SegmentsBlocked "Sales, Marketing"`
+The policy was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "Research-SalesMarketing" -AssignedSegment "Research" -SegmentsBlocked "Sales, Marketing"`

     Suppose we want to change it so that people in Research can only communicate with people in HR.
 To make this change, we use this cmdlet: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -SegmentsAllowed "HR"`